 Supreme Court examples of modifiers

-• They do not rely on four distinct administrative-law principles; rather, their arguments before this Court rest primarily on the FDA’s supposed change in position regarding application requirements
+• They do not rely on four distinct administrative-law principles; rather, their arguments before this Court rest primarily on the FDA’s supposed change in position regarding application requirements.

 — Justice Alito in FDA v.
 WAGES AND WHITE LION INVESTMENTS, LLC